Rafal-G/constraint-list-builder/README.md

 - Need to still do a writeup on what this is for.
 - More unit test.
 - Sample code on how to use.
-- Return errors instead of try and false.